TheLocust3/budgeting/README.md

    - User onboarding

 ### miscellaneous
+ - Redirect from login _after_ cookie is set
+ - If UI ever get's "Unauthorized" should delete token cookie
  - token timeout on UI + JWT
  - types for query paraments (+ decoders)
  - expect unordered lists in tests